March 12, 2026 (3mo ago)

 Yes.
 OpenTelemetry provides official SDKs for 11 languages: Java, Python, JavaScript/Node.js, Go, .NET, Ruby, PHP, Swift, Erlang/Elixir, Rust, and C++.
 Auto-instrumentation maturity varies — Java and Python have the most libraries instrumented automatically, while Go and Rust require more manual setup.
 Any language that can make HTTP requests can also send traces via the OTLP HTTP protocol directly, even without an official SDK.

 The OTel SDK itself is free and open-source.
 Storage costs depend entirely on your backend choice.
 Self-hosted Jaeger with Elasticsearch costs whatever your server costs — typically $20-50/month for a small setup on a VPS.
 Datadog charges $0.10 per ingested GB.
 New Relic offers 100GB free per month, then $0.30/GB.
 With Temps, trace storage is included — no additional cost beyond the instance you're already running for deployments.
+Temps Cloud is approximately $6/month (Hetzner cost + 30%).
+Self-hosting is free under the Apache 2.0 license.

 Traces show the journey of a single request across services — they answer "what happened to this specific request and how long did each step take?"
-Metrics are aggregated numerical measurements over time — request count, error rate, P99 latency.
+Metrics are aggregated numerical measurements over time — request count, error rate, latency.
 Logs are discrete text events emitted by your application.
 OpenTelemetry supports all three signals, but traces provide the most immediate debugging value for distributed systems because they connect cause and effect across service boundaries.

 OpenTelemetry is the industry standard for distributed tracing, and it's not going anywhere.
 The SDK is mature, auto-instrumentation covers most frameworks, and the OTLP protocol means you're never locked into a specific backend.